Introduction: Naruto and Gamakichi Cake

 Naruto is a Japanese Manga and Anime character

 created by Masashi Kishimoto.
 He is a young ninja who aspires to be a future Hokage (well, he is now).
 I don't even think that I need to go any further into details since I bet many of you already know who he is.
 The Naruto/ Naruto Shippuden series has been well received and loved by fans of all ages.
 In fact, I'm a huge fan myself.
 I grew up watching the series since my childhood through my adulthood.
 I have so many fun memories while watching the series so, making this instructable is very special to me.
-I decided to make a cake for myself since July 8 is my actual birthday and I'm also a baker.
+I decided to make a cake for myself since it's my birthday and I'm also a baker.
 I'd like to share this instructable to all the Naruto fans who would like to make this special cake with minimum materials and cost needed.
 You don't need to buy expensive equipment since I made this all from scratch.
 You just need to get the ingredients, a few things you can snag at the craft store and a lot of patience.
 So let’s get going!

 Tools (extra small, small, medium; can be bought at craft store)